SatishDeshbhratar/coursera-deep-learning-specialization/README.md

 Instructor: [Andrew Ng](http://www.andrewng.org/)

 ## Credits

 This repo contains my work for this specialization.
 The code base, diagrams are taken from the [Deep Learning Specialization on Coursera](https://www.coursera.org/specializations/deep-learning), unless specified otherwise.

 ## 2023 Version

-This specialization was updated in April 2021 to include developments in deep learning and programming frameworks, with the biggest change being shifting from TensorFlow 1 to TensorFlow 2.
+This specialization was updated in December 2023 to include developments in deep learning and programming frameworks, with the biggest change being shifting from TensorFlow 1 to TensorFlow 2.
 This repo has been updated accordingly as well.

 ## Disclaimer